-Here are the 88 companies that launched at YC’s W19 Demo Day 2
+All 88 companies from Y Combinator’s W19 Demo Day 2

 Balto: A platform for fantasy sports league managers to make money from their work.
 As fantasy sports betting moves toward legality in more states, they want to capture the audience already making bets through other means.

 Visly: Developers waste a ton of time rebuilding the same product for iOS, Android, and web and Visly says only 15 percent of developers use tools to simplify this.
 Visly’s cross-platform UI development suite makes it quick and easy to create consistent apps for different devices.
-The CEO worked on Facebook’s version called Yoga, but it always failed.
+The CEO worked on Facebook’s version called Yoga, but it never achieved full compatibility with the web.”..
 Visly has fixed those problems so developers can focus on their invention, not porting it to other operating systems.

 Mudrex: Lets people do algorithmic trading without programming knowledge, beginning with cryptocurrency.
 Last week, they saw a trading volume of $150,000.
 They charge users $300 a year for access to a drag and drop interface for building trading models, which the user can then test against historical trading data.